aaroncox/EpicDb/README.md

-EpicDB - The Epicly Awesome Database Layer for Zend Framework projects
+EpicDB - The Epicly Awesome Database Layer
 ========

-Requires: MW Shanty Zend
+This was a project from ~2010 and the precursor to [EpicMongo](http://github.com/aaroncox/epicmongo).

+It's probably useless now :)